Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Literature review.

-Fossils (fossils, fossils) are evidence of the existence of life in prehistoric times.
+Fossils are evidence of the existence of life in prehistoric times.
 They consist of the remains of living organisms, completely replaced by minerals - calcite, apatite, chalcedony.
 Fossils are usually mineralized remains or

-Fossils are formed during fossilization processes.
-She is
+Fossils are formed through fossilization processes.
+She

 2.Materials and methods